 - Children who witness (see or hear) domestic abuse, suffer emotional and psychological harm.
-This is proven to cause various psychological and behavioural problems in children, such as anxiety, withdrawal, lack of empathy, lack of conflict resolution skills, propensity for violent or anti-social behaviour and others - Domestic abuse rarely exists in isolation.
+This is proven to cause various psychological and behavioural problems in children, such as anxiety, withdrawal, lack of empathy, lack of conflict resolution skills, propensity for violent or anti-social behaviour and others. - Domestic abuse rarely exists in isolation.
 Many parents also misuse substances and experience mental health issues.
-One or a combination of these factors can significantly impact on parental capacity to protect children and meet their needs - Research shows that abuse towards women increases both in severity and frequency during pregnancy.
+One or a combination of these factors can significantly impact on parental capacity to protect children and meet their needs. - Research shows that abuse towards women increases both in severity and frequency during pregnancy.
 Babies under 12 months old are particularly vulnerable to abuse.
-Nationally, over 50% of child protection cases involve domestic abuse.
+Nationally, over 50% of child protection cases involve domestic abuse. - Research shows that the risk of domestic abuse significantly increases around the time of partners separating.